2320 Registered Nurse [Emergency Care Training Program]

-A Level I Emergency Department (ED), Zuckerberg San Francisco General Hospital provides 24 hour comprehensive emergent, urgent and non-urgent care to 55,000 adult and pediatric patients annually.
+A Level I Emergency Department (ED), Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG) provides 24 hour comprehensive emergent, urgent and non-urgent care to 55,000 adult and pediatric patients annually.
 As the only Base Hospital for the City and County of San Francisco, the ED provides all biotelemetry communications, medical control and medical consultation to all pre-hospital care providers in accordance with the City’s Emergency Medical Services Section (EMSS) Guidelines.
 Additionally, the ED is also approved as a specialty receiving facility for: Burns, Forensics, Obstetrics, Gynecology, Sexual Assault, Psychiatry, Hand Re-implantation, and Pediatric Emergencies.

 There are five patient care areas in the Emergency Department.
 Attending Physicians, Resident Physicians, Nurse Practitioners, Registered Nurses, Medical Evaluation Assistants and Senior Clerks staff the patient care areas.
 These areas include: Medical Screening, Zone 1 (including four trauma/resuscitation rooms and four exam rooms), Zone 2 (four exam areas), Zone 3 (five exam areas and one private/procedure room), Zone 4 (eight exam rooms, two of which are negative pressure), and a Clinical Decision unit (eight beds).
 Nursing care is provided in all patient care areas and is guided by the Emergency Nurses Association‘s Standards of Practice and Core Curriculum.